Angy/TheatreSeatingAlgorithm/README.md

 ## Improvements (Yet to be implemented):
 * Allow adding multiple sections
-* Limit no. of rows per section
-* Limit no. of seats per row
 * Restrict no. of aisle seats based on the alignment of rows/sections
 * Restrict Front row seat based on the alignment of rows
 * Auto create aisle seats for a row (only 2 in a row)